Bali is still great value even with the AU$ falling

 Renting a motorbike to get around is really cheap.
 It’s about $5 per day, depending on your bargaining skills.
 Imagine how much you would have to pay for car or bike hire back in Australia?
 This makes transportation in Bali really easy.
 A word of warning here; be really careful on a motorbike.
 There are too many accidents not to be super cautious.
 If you want to hire a guide who will provide a car for the day, this is also really cheap.
 Expect to pay around $30 for both the car and the driver – how good is that?

 Visit local temples.
-The Balinese have ceremonies all the time and if your lucky enough you will pass a Bali ceremony where you can watch this for free.
+The Balinese have ceremonies all the time and if you are lucky enough you will pass a Bali ceremony where you can watch this for free.
 Most temples are free but they might ask for a small contribution.

 Local products are really cheap.
 T-shirts, shorts, sarongs, wood carvings, fake watches are all really good value so stock up big time on all those things you can’t get back home unless you are prepared to part with some big dollars.